carlosnayan/prisma-go-client/docs/API.md

 	Exec(ctx)
 ```

-### Custom Types with ExecTyped (Go 1.18+)
+### Custom Types with ExecTyped

-The `ExecTyped[T]()` method allows you to scan query results into custom DTOs (Data Transfer Objects) instead of the default generated models.
+The `ExecTyped()` method allows you to scan query results into custom DTOs (Data Transfer Objects) instead of the default generated models.
 This is useful when you need to return different structures to your API clients.

 **Requirements:**

-- Go 1.18 or later (for generics support)
 - Custom structs must have `json` or `db` tags for field mapping

 **Example:**